nitrictech/docs/docs/collections.md

 {% /tab %}
 {% /tabs %}

-To limit the amount of results returned you can use `limit` on your queries.
+To limit the amount of results returned you can use the `limit` function.
 This will limit the amount of responses up to or equal to the amount provided.
 The following example shows searching for countries whose names start with S but only returning 10 results.

 {% tabs query="lang" %}
 {% tab label="JavaScript" %}